Shun1124/BScACS-Major-Project/README.md

 2. Pick the operating system desired to be monitored.
 3. The main monitoring page will be shown according to the chosen opeating system.

+### Test Case 8: Registry Key Change Detection
+1. Modify the wallpaper on the system.
+2. Confirm the change is logged in the MySQL database.

+### Test Case 9: Database Logging
+1. Perform multiple critical and non-critical changes.
+2. Query the database to confirm the data is stored correctly.

+### Test Case 10: Encryption Security
+1. Check that sensitive data (e.g., credentials) is encrypted in logs.

+### Test Case 11: Search Functionality
+1. Use the application's search feature to query logs for specific changes.

 ## Code Structures
 ### Frontend (QML)
 - **main.qml**: Defines the main QML user interface for the application, likely setting up navigation and the base layout.